 Palaash Ventures Fund is a $5 million venture capital fund managed by Palaash Ventures Pvt.
-Ltd. It provides early stage capital to companies operating in India.
+Ltd. It provides early stage and growth capital to companies operating in India.
 The firm seeks to invest in technology sector.

 - Exclusive: Pickrr raises seed funding from Palaash Ventures, others